Skip to content

 Terminal window

-superplane canvases change-requests create <canvas_name_or_id> \
+superplane apps change-requests create <app_name_or_id> \

 --title "Add incident routing path" \